The Best Acids for Your Skin Type

-“Acids can dissolve skin cells, and when you use them in a small dose, they will take off the dead skin layer to give you brighter, smoother skin,” explains Manhattan dermatologist Macrene Alexiades, MD, of Dermatology and Laser Surgery Center of New York.
-“Other acids can also penetrate into the hair follicle to help break up the buildup that causes acne or get between skin cells for anti-ageing.”
+“Acids can dissolve skin cells, and when you [use them] in a small dose, [they] will take off the dead skin layer to give you brighter, smoother skin,” explains Manhattan dermatologist Macrene Alexiades, MD, of Dermatology and Laser Surgery Center of New York.
+“Other acids can also penetrate into the hair follicle to help break up the buildup that causes acne or get between skin cells for anti-aging.”

+The trick is finding exactly the right acid and product type — cleanser, mask, serum — for your skin type, as sensitive, acneic, oily, dry, and combination skin all benefit best from different ingredients.
+Ahead, your guide to which acids will work best for your skin type.

 Important tip: No matter your skin type or the product, always do a patch test somewhere discreet, like on your neck near your ear, to see how your skin reacts first.